When You Can and When You Can’t Work with Others

 What about studying together?

 The rules about unauthorized collaboration do not mean that students can't study together or help each other learn.
 Students are encouraged to do this.
 Having study partners and explaining concepts and ideas to one another is valuable in the learning process.
-If in doubt, ask your instructor.
+Students may study together for tests, and may discuss concepts, readings, and notes to help each other learn the material before the test.

 Can the rules change from one course to the next?
 From one assignment to the next?

 Yes.
-Collaboration may be permitted in one class and forbidden in another because faculty have varying teaching strategies and goals.
-Different subjects – for example, English, computer science, microbiology, and drama – require different approaches.
+Collaboration may be permitted in one class and restricted in another.
+Faculty have varying teaching strategies and goals.
+Different subjects require different approaches.
 Some assignments may be designed for individual work, and others for groups.
-Important lessons are learned from working individually, while group work develops other abilities.
+Important lessons are learned from working individually, while group work develops other skills.
 Working alone builds a student’s individual skills, knowledge, and self-confidence.
-This permits a more accurate and individually tailored evaluation of each student’s strengths and weaknesses, achievements and needs for improvement.
-When allowed, collaboration gives students experience working on a team, and they can learn from solving problems together, discussing questions, sharing strategies, and giving mutual encouragement.
+This permits a more accurate evaluation of each student’s mastery of the material.
+When permitted, collaboration gives students the opportunity to learn from solving problems together, discussing questions, sharing strategies, and giving mutual encouragement.
 Students need both experiences – working alone and collaborating – to prepare for their chosen fields.

 How can you know which rules apply?

-• Read the syllabus, review the course website, and follow assignment instructions.
+- Read the syllabus, review the course information, and follow assignment instructions.

-• If you’re not sure, ask the instructor.
-Or call OSSJA for help with understanding the rules.
+- Don’t guess or assume.
+If you’re not sure, you must ask the instructor.
+Or call OSSJA for assistance.

 Why limit or prohibit collaboration?

 Although new technologies and communications media make unauthorized collaboration easier than ever, it can be detected.
-Some students who break the rules might not get caught this time – but next time they will.
+Work that is submitted with unauthorized collaboration is often identified.
+The responsible students can fail the course and will face University sanctions.
 Unauthorized collaboration is unfair and undermines the educational goals of the University.
-If you have questions about course rules, talk to your instructor.
-For assistance regarding these issues, please call OSSJA at (530) 752-1128 or see our website at http://ossja.ucdavis.edu
+If you have questions about course policies, talk to your instructor.
+For assistance, please call OSSJA at (530) 752-1128 or see our website at http://ossja.ucdavis.edu.